openxla/shardy/docs/mpmd/mpmd_export_passes.md

 attributes from program outputs to fragments that are output producers.
 If a program argument is returned then `mhlo.layout_mode` is propagated to/from program results.
-Inputs, outputs and fragment arguments/results that are connected with a transfer op are always overwritten with the DEFAULT layout, because transfers only support default layouts.
+Inputs, outputs and fragment arguments/results that are connected with a transfer op are overwritten with the DEFAULT layout if the destination device platform is "cpu".

 If a program argument is set to AUTO layout and is used in multiple fragments, then we set it to be the DEFAULT layout to setup consistent